Overview

 GIFs

-- How: Import GIFs to the Marketo design studio.
-Make sure the file size is less than 1MB.
-Make sure that the first frame of the GIF represents your animation well.
+- How: Import GIFs to the Marketo Design Studio.
+Make sure the file size is less than 1MB and that the first frame of the GIF represents your animation well.
 GIFs add visual appeal and can convey emotions or messages more effectively than static images.

 - Pros: GIFs are perfect for injecting humor, demonstrating product features, or showcasing a quick tutorial.
-They grab attention and can increase click-through rates.
+They grab attention and can increase click-through rates across all of your email marketing campaigns.

 - Cons: GIFs may increase email size and loading times, potentially leading to compatibility issues across different email clients.
 They may also distract from your main message if not used judiciously.